Category: AI & ML Tools

 HuggingFace

-huggingface/hf-mcp-server (206 stars, TypeScript, v0.3.5, official) is the flagship ML MCP server.
+huggingface/hf-mcp-server (221 stars, 727 commits, 98 releases, TypeScript, v0.3.5, official) is the flagship ML MCP server.
 Core capabilities: Hub search for models, datasets, Spaces, and papers; documentation search with natural language queries via hf_doc_search and hf_doc_fetch; and Gradio Space execution — run any of the thousands of Gradio-based AI apps on HuggingFace Spaces directly through MCP.
+New since March: proxy tools via PROXY_TOOLS_CSV — load external MCP endpoint definitions at startup, turning any Gradio Space with an MCP badge into a callable tool with zero code.
+Gradio itself now tracks MCP performance metrics (success rates, latency percentiles, request counts) for all tools and API endpoints.
 Three transport modes (stdio, StreamableHTTP, StreamableHTTPJson) with a management web interface on port 3000.
-Install via npx, Docker, or direct integration with Claude Desktop, VS Code, Cursor, and Gemini CLI.
+Install via npx, Docker, or direct integration with Claude Desktop, VS Code, Cursor, Codex, and Gemini CLI.
 The breadth here is impressive — you’re not just searching for models, you’re executing them through hosted Spaces.

 evalstate/mcp-hfspace provides specialized HuggingFace Spaces integration with easy configuration and Claude Desktop mode.
 Useful if you want Spaces access without the full Hub server.